Or: How Barb Found Another Way To Ruin My Life

 That’s a loaded question.
 I suppose I do like tomatoes, but only on certain occasions, in certain foods and sliced in certain ways.

-But this was coming from a co-worker that I’m not very close with; not wanting to engage her any further by revealing intimate details about my dietary habits, I settled for a simple, “Sure.”
+But this was coming from a co-worker with whom I’m not very close; not wanting to engage her any further by revealing intimate details about my dietary habits, I settled for a simple, “Sure.”

 And then there she was, standing before me with a carton of cherub tomatoes.